Author:

 Tupac

-November 1993 Shakur met Jacques Anyana in a Manhattan nightclub.
-He was attracted to Anyang's luxurious lifestyle, however Biggie warned him that he was a "muddy guy".
-During the party, Tupac met 19-year-old Ayana Jackson, with whom, in fact, he spent the rest of the night ...
-And everything would be fine, but after 4 days, Jackson visited the rapper, arriving at his hotel.
-After that, Shakur, as well as his road manager and Anyang, were accused of several illegal actions towards the girl!
-Shakur claimed to have left the room before any harm was done to Jackson.
-Before the cases against Shakur and the other two men went to trial, Anyang pleaded guilty and received a light sentence.
-Then Shakur said new york daily newswho believes he was framed.
+In November 1993.
+Shakur met Jacques Agnan in a Manhattan nightclub.
+He was attracted to Anyang's lavish lifestyle, however Biggie warned him that he was a "shady bloke".
+During the party, Tupac met 19-year-old Ayanna Jackson, with whom he actually spent the rest of the night...
+And all would have been well, but 4 days later Jackson visited the rapper, coming to his hotel.
+After that, Shakur as well as his road manager and Anyan were accused of several wrongful acts towards the girl!
+Shakur claimed that he left the room before Jackson was harmed in any way.
+Before the cases against Shakur and the other two men went to trial, Anyan pleaded guilty and received a lenient sentence.
+Shakur then said New York Daily Newsthat he thinks he's being set up.

 Biggie